melinda-hl-lim/Launch-School/js-225_OOP_JS/2_function_context_and_objects.md

 **Method Losing Context When Taken Out of Object**

-If you remove a method fromits containing object and execute it, it loses its context.
+If you remove a method from its containing object and execute it, it loses its context.

 A straight forward example of context loss:
 ``` js